-Restoration of rights.
-The governor can restore a felon's right to own a firearm upon a recommendation from a chief law enforcement officer if the underlying offense did not involve the use of a weapon and occurred more than 8 years ago.
+Restoration of rights The governor can restore a felon's right to own a firearm upon a recommendation from a chief law enforcement officer if the underlying offense did not involve the use of a weapon and occurred more than 8 years ago.
 Restoration of rights can also occur with a pardon.

-Regulated sales.
-State law does not require background checks on firearms purchasers.
+Regulated sales State law does not require background checks on firearms purchasers.
+Residents of adjacent states may purchase long guns in Arkansas unless otherwise prohibited.

-Permits.
-Arkansas does not require a permit to purchase firearms.
+Permits Arkansas does not require a permit to purchase firearms.
 A permit is required to carry a concealed handgun.

-Background checks.
-The State is not a point of contact for the NICS.
+Background checks The State is not a point of contact for the NICS.
 Licensed dealers in Arkansas contact the FBI for all checks required by the Brady Act.
-ATF allows a concealed handgun permit issued by the Arkansas State Police to be used for a purchase without a NICS check, if the permit was issued prior to November 30, 1998, or on or after April 1, 1999.
+ATF allows a concealed handgun permit issued by the Arkansas State Police to be used for a purchase without a NICS check, if the permit was issued prior to November 30, 1998, or issued on or after April 1, 1999.

-State data.
-Fully automated fugitive, criminal history, and domestic violence restraining order/misdemeanor data are available on the statewide network.
+State data Fully automated fugitive, criminal history, and domestic violence restraining order/misdemeanor data are available on the statewide network.

-Appeals of denials.
-Persons denied a firearm by the FBI may appeal under Federal law.
+Appeals of denials Persons denied a firearm by the FBI may appeal under Federal law.

-Relevant laws.
-Arkansas Code 5-73-101 et seg.
+Relevant laws Arkansas Code 5-73-101 et seq.

-Source of information.
-Arkansas State Police and the Office of the Attorney General.
+Source of information Arkansas State Police and the Office of the Attorney General.